Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Put the `user-session-id` as state of `Chat.Web.WebSocketController`
 - `ChatRooms.send` should use the `user-session-id`
 - The module `ChatRooms` should be reorganized like the `UserSessions`
 - As a `ChatRoom` I can notify of new messages to all the subscribed